 MARC complete streets policy

 MARC has developed its own complete streets policy to help guide planning and programming activities.
-A task force, composed of members from MARC transportation modal and programming committees, drafted the policy for input and approval from the Total Transportation Policy Committee and the MARC Board.
-The policy was adopted March 27, 2012.
+A task force, composed of members from its transportation modal and programming committees, drafted the policy for input and approval from the Total Transportation Policy Committee and the MARC Board.
+The policy was adopted March 27, 2012, and updated Dec.
+15, 2015.

 MARC Complete Streets Policy (pdf)